Wheelchair Ramp FAQs

-There is not a simple answer to this question because the price of a ramp depends on the length, material, and upgrade options.
-The prices listed below are estimated ranges, but our suggestion is to schedule a free in-home evaluation to get a better idea of how much the ramp you would need would cost.
+There is not a simple answer to this question because the price of a wheelchair ramp depends on the configuration, material type, upgrade options, and other costs such as permits.
+The prices listed below are estimated ranges to give you a general idea how much a wheelchair ramp might cost, but our suggestion is to schedule a free in-home consultation to get an exact wheelchair ramp price for your home and needs.

-- Rental wheelchair ramp options available in select locations.
-Contact us for more information on our monthly rental program.
+- Rental Wheelchair Ramp Options: Available in select locations.
+Contact us for more information about our wheelchair ramp rental program.

 Will health insurance policies or Medicare pay for a wheelchair ramp?

 Unfortunately, most health insurance policies and Medicare plans will not pay for a wheelchair ramp.
 A ramp can be considered as a medically necessary piece of equipment, but unfortunately, Medicare does not mark it as an item that would directly treat a medical condition.